Do Hard Things: A Book I’m Excited About

 As of April 15 you can buy the book at most stores.
 If there’s a Christian bookstore nearby, I recommend you buy it there, to support their work.
 (See my thoughts on that in my previous blog, The World of Christian Books and Writers.)

-If you’re going to buy online, here are links to the book on Christianbook.com: Do Hard Things: A Teenage Rebellion Against Low Expectations.
-Currently, the book is discounted on Amazon by 34%; plus if you order it before April 15, you receive another 5% discount.
-Also, you can get an autographed book if you order it from bookschristian.com.
+If you’re going to buy online, here is the link to the book on Christianbook.com: Do Hard Things: A Teenage Rebellion Against Low Expectations.

 May God use this book to give our young people a vision for a better life, a life of humble and joyful abandonment to Jesus, and of freedom from the idols competing to take them captive.